xonsh/xonsh/docs/tutorial_hist.rst

 To use sqlite history backend, set ``$XONSH_HISTORY_BACKEND = 'sqlite'`` in your ``~/.xonshrc`` file.

-.. tip:: If you have [sqlite-web](https://pypi.python.org/pypi/sqlite-web)
+.. tip:: If you have `sqlite-web <https://pypi.python.org/pypi/sqlite-web>`_
-    installed, you can read your history easily with command:
+    installed, you can read the history easily with command:
     ``sqlite_web @$(history file)``.